Wildboar-Software/directory/apps/meerkat-docs/docs/logging-monitoring.md

 to the association, so that from there out, the first message containing this UUID can be used to correlate the UUID to all of these data.

-Also, it makes it easier to redact PII, if IP addresses count as such.
+Also, it makes it easier to redact Personally-Identifiable Information (PII), if IP addresses count as such.